10 Things to Do in Lausanne

 7. Visit the Lausanne Art Museum

 The Lausanne Art Museum is one of Switzerland's most important cultural institutions and a must-see destination for art lovers.
 Opened to the public in 1841, the museum has evolved over the years and has become a benchmark in the promotion of contemporary and classical art.
-Its collection, moreover, ranges from Renaissance masterpieces to contemporary pieces, reflecting the rich artistic history of the region.
+Its collection ranges from Renaissance masterpieces to contemporary pieces, reflecting the region's rich artistic history.

-The architecture of the MCBA is another aspect worth highlighting.
-The building was designed by Swiss architect Bernard Tschumi and opened in 2014, offering a modern and functional space to display artworks.
-The structure features spacious exhibition halls, a specialized library and spaces dedicated to educational activities.
+The architecture of the MCBA is another aspect that deserves to be highlighted.
+The building was designed by Swiss architect Bernard Tschumi and opened in 2014, offering a modern and functional space for exhibiting works of art.
+The structure has spacious exhibition halls, a specialized library, and spaces dedicated to educational activities.

-In this museum you can explore a large collection that includes works by prominent Swiss artists such as Ferdinand Hodler and Alberto Giacometti, as well as pieces by renowned European masters such as Monet, Van Gogh and Picasso.
-In addition, the museum organizes temporary exhibitions featuring contemporary works and emerging trends, allowing visitors to discover new voices in today's art scene.
+In this museum, you can explore a large collection that includes works by prominent Swiss artists such as Ferdinand Hodler and Alberto Giacometti, as well as pieces by renowned European masters such as Monet, Van Gogh, and Picasso.
+In addition, the museum organizes temporary exhibitions featuring contemporary works and emerging trends, allowing visitors to discover new voices in the current art scene.

-Interlaken is a picturesque Swiss town located between Lakes Thun and Brienz and is known for its natural beauty and history.
-Founded in the 12th century, Interlaken began as a small settlement that served as a connection point between the trade routes that crossed the Alps.
-Its name, meaning "between lakes," reflects its strategic location and has attracted travelers for centuries.
+Interlaken is a picturesque Swiss town located between Lake Thun and Lake Brienz and is known for its natural beauty and history.
+Founded in the 12th century, Interlaken began as a small settlement that served as a connection point between trade routes crossing the Alps.
+Its name, which means "between lakes," reflects its strategic location and has attracted travelers for centuries.

-As tourism developed in the 19th century, Interlaken became a popular destination for those seeking to enjoy the scenery of the Swiss Alps.
-This is why one of Interlaken's main attractions is its mountainous setting, as the town is surrounded by iconic peaks such as the Eiger, Mönch and Jungfrau, making it an ideal starting point for outdoor activities.
+As tourism developed in the 19th century, Interlaken became a popular destination for those seeking to enjoy the landscapes of the Swiss Alps.
+This is why one of Interlaken's main attractions is its mountainous surroundings, as the city is surrounded by iconic peaks such as the Eiger, Mönch, and Jungfrau, making it an ideal starting point for outdoor activities.

-If you decide to book a trip to Interlaken from Lausanne you can explore a variety of hiking trails, go rock climbing or enjoy skiing in winter.
+If you decide to book a trip to Interlaken from Lausanne, you can explore a variety of hiking trails, go climbing, or enjoy skiing in winter.
 In addition, the region offers adventure sports such as paragliding and rafting, allowing tourists to experience the natural beauty from different perspectives.

-On the other hand, Interlaken also has a great cultural and historical offer.
-The old town is home to well-preserved buildings dating back to the Middle Ages, as well as charming cobblestone streets lined with stores, cafes and restaurants.
-The Höheweg church and the Interlaken Casino are just a few examples of the architectural heritage to be discovered while strolling through the town.
+On the other hand, Interlaken also has a lot to offer in terms of culture and history.
+The old town is home to well-preserved buildings dating back to the Middle Ages, as well as charming cobbled streets lined with shops, cafes, and restaurants.
+The Höheweg Church and the Interlaken Casino are just a few examples of the architectural heritage that can be discovered while strolling through the city.

 Book an excursion to Interlaken